runeh/mockumental/README.md

 - link to mount point in web admin
 - Ditto sync other way.
 Would need fancier ui, with sse or whatever Would need that anyway for request log / inspection
+- tabelize the markup in web ui
+- Remove selected prop in inquire.

 ## Notes